KadambariSp/KadambariPatangrao_NodejsTask/README.md

 ## how to run test and deploy project?

 1. Clone git repository
-2. npm install
+2." npm install"
-3. npm run server
+3. use command "npm run server"
 4. open mysql workbench/phpmyadmin or any mysql GUI
 5. copy the script under database folder database/schema.sql to create tables and data
 6. open localhost:3000 on web browser
-7. Add new psychiatrist
+7. Explore the functionalities

 ## Some Screenshots: